Alluxio/alluxio/docs/en/compute/Tensorflow.md

 ### Write Tensorflow applications with data location parameter

 When running Tensorflow on top of HDFS, S3, and other under storages, it requires to configure Tensorflow and modify tensorflow applications.
-Through Alluxio-FUSE, users only need to mount their various under storages to Alluxio once and mount the parent folder of those under storages that containing training data to the local filesystem.
+Through Alluxio POSIX API, users only need to mount their various under storages to Alluxio once and mount the parent folder of those under storages that containing training data to the local filesystem.
 After mounting, data in various under storages become immediately available through Alluxio